 Fog can happen any time of year, but it’s most likely to occur after a rainy period.
 In California and Florida, that means the late fall and early winter months.
 In fact, fog has caused some of the most horrific chain reaction car pile ups in California history, not surprisingly because it reduces visibility to zero, sometimes without notice due to its patchy nature.
-Developing safe driving habits can prevent accidents, lower your auto insurance, and even save your life.
+Learn driving in fog safety tips can prevent accidents, lower your auto insurance, and even save your life.

 Loss of visibility is only part of the problem.
 Fog also distorts perception, impairing your ability to judge distance, speed and contrast.
 It casts three dimensional shadows.
 It plays games with light, diffusing and scattering it.
 It muffles sound, which also screws with your sensory perception.
 In short, you see and hear things that aren’t there and miss things that are.
 The very best advice for driving safely in fog is don’t do it if you don’t have to.
 Most fog conditions are temporary, so you’re better to delay your trip until the weather clears.

 But since fog can appear without warning, you may find yourself stuck in it with no choice but to get through it.
 Pulling off to the side of the road isn’t necessarily a safe option unless you can get to well-lighted rest stop.
 Even if you’re well off the pavement, you’re essentially a sitting duck.
 If you are stranded on the side of the road, turn off your car lights and move well away from the car and the road.
 Climb as far up any available embankment as possible and wait for the weather to clear.